oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 The Authorization Server or Resource Server provides a Challenge in the HTTP response with a 200 status code and the following parameters included in the message body of the HTTP response using the application/json media type:

 * attestation_challenge: REQUIRED if the Authorization Server or Resource Server supports Client Attestations and server-provided challenges as described in this document.
-String containing a Challenge to be used in the Client Attestation PoP JWT or DPoP Proof as defined in [](#pop).
+String containing a Challenge to be used in the Client Attestation PoP JWT as defined in [](#client-attestation-pop-jwt).
 The intention of this element not being required in other circumstances is to preserve the ability for the challenge endpoint to be used in other applications unrelated to client attestations.

+If the server supports DPoP {{RFC9449}} with server-provided nonces, the response MUST additionally include a fresh DPoP nonce in the `DPoP-Nonce` HTTP header field as defined in {{RFC9449}}.
+This allows a Client to obtain a DPoP nonce proactively, without the additional round trip caused by a `use_dpop_nonce` error, both when using the DPoP combined mode (see [](#dpop-combined-mode)) and when using DPoP independently of this specification.

 The Authorization Server or Resource Server MUST make the response uncacheable by adding a `Cache-Control` header field including the value `no-store`.
 The Authorization Server or Resource Server MAY add additional challenges or data.